-The zero-emission sightseeing boat Future of the Fjords has begun transporting tourists around a UNESCO World Heritage listed fjord in Norway.
+The zero-emission sightseeing boat Future of The Fjords transports tourists around a UNESCO World Heritage fjord in Norway.

 For holiday destinations across the world, the environmental and social impact of tourism is huge.
 In an extreme case like Venice, a city centre with 55 000 residents receives 60 000 tourists every day.